 Use of the Internet has increased dramatically as user demands for more and different products and services have grown.
 At the same time, businesses have come to rely more and more on online advertising, communications, and transactions.
 Some businesses today even exist only online.
 The Internet has shaken the foundations of traditional media, particularly that of books, magazines, newspapers, and other forms of print, and has also sharply changed how the film, recording, and television industries operate.
 In fact, change is one of the few constants connected to the Internet as technology continues its brisk evolution, providing people with new, different, and often better ways to communicate and conduct business.

 Today the Internet is an inextricable part of the fabric of modern society.
-In 2016, 89 percent of Americans used the Internet as did 97 percent of all people ages 18 to 29.
-In 2016, 2.3 billion people used social media.
-Social networking apps, such as Facebook and YouTube were the most popular type of app used by U.S. smartphone owners in 2015.
-Around the world, social media was even credited with playing a role in organizing protests in the Middle East that led to revolutions in Egypt, Libya, and other nations in the region in 2010.
+In 2019, 90 percent of Americans used the Internet as did 97 percent of all people ages 18 to 29.
+That year, 72 percent of the population used social media.
+Social networking apps, such as Facebook and YouTube were the most popular type of app used by U.S. smartphone owners in 2019, according to Statista.
+Around the world, social media has become the key communications channel for political leaders, including U.S. President Donald Trump.

 To support this vast array of commerce and culture, the Internet industry requires workers with wide range of skill sets, personality types, and educational backgrounds.
 There are opportunities in advertising, business management, content development, cybersecurity, design, finance, hardware and software engineering, human resources, marketing and public relations, quality control, and many other areas.